john-hawkins/oagre/README.md

 ### Experiments

-We have conducted experiments using synthetically generated data with highly non-linear regression problems and heteroscedastic noise.
-Executed using the script [scripts/run_experiment.py] and the analysed with the script [scripts/analyse.py].
+We have conducted experiments using synthetically generated data for highly non-linear regression problems and multiple variations of heteroscedastic noise.
+These experiments can be executed using the script [run_experiment.py](scripts/run_experiment.py) and the analysed with the script [scripts/analyse.py](scripts/analyse.py).

 ## How to cite

-Paper Submitted to AICI 2024 - Awaiting Review
+Paper to be published (under revision)

 ```bibtex
 @InProceedings{Hawkins2024,